metada/funrender/README.md

 # funrender

 We present a tiny library for rendering virtual elements in DOM.
 The library fits well with using functions in describing virtual elements.
 This justify the name of the library Funrender (fun stands from function).
 We provide four simple example of using the library.
-In order to run examples clone the repository, run `npm install` and `npm run server` in the repository directory.
+In order to run examples clone the repository, run `npm install` and `npm run start` in the repository directory.
 Then you can type http://localhost:8090/?first to your browser to see the first example.

 The first example render 'Hello world' to your browser.
 The code of the exapmle is:

 ```
-render(document.getElementById('content'), element('div', {}, 'Hello world'))
+render(document.getElementById('content'), <div>Hello world</div>)
 ```

-The function element creates a virtual element representing a div element with the only child to be a text node.
+The expression `<div>Hello world</div>` creates a virtual element representing a div element with the only child to be a text node.
 The function render then updates the dom element with id content according to the virtual element.

 To run the second example type http://localhost:8090/?second.
 The second application displays the capitalization of the text you type in the input.
 The code of the second example is the following.